piedpipr/OC-Hackintosh-HP-Pavilion-14-AL132TX/README.md

 # opencore-hackintosh-HP-al132tx-Kaby-Lake

-Working 100% - Tested with latest macOS Monterey 12.3.1
-[LAN driver currently not working but WLAN works flawlesly]
+This a ready to go OpenCore configaration for HP Pavilion 14 Al132TX Working 100% - Tested with latest macOS Monterey 12.3.1 [LAN driver currently not working but WLAN works flawlesly]